 As a teen, I wrestled with the notion that I was not good enough to please God.
 I could never measure up to His standards of perfection.
 I was always guilty of not doing something right, of falling short of whatever it was He expected of me.
-Then, I heard some good news when I committed my life to Christ and chose to follow Him—God declared me “not guilty” of all my sin.
-Not guilty?
-All my sin?
+Then, I heard some good news when I committed my life to Christ and chose to follow Him.
+God declared me “not guilty” of all my sin.
+Not guilty.
 Really?

 Yes, dear believer, God declares you “not guilty” of all sin, once and for all, based on your faith alone in His Son.
 It is an amazing plan that is totally based on His grace towards you, not anything you have earned by your own efforts.
-And, this one decision made by God the Judge on behalf of every Christian is one of the most important aspects of our relationship with God.
-The word used to describe it is this: Justification.
-And, the truth wrapped up in this one word has rocked the world for centuries.
+And, the word used to describe this one decision made by God the Judge on behalf of every Christian is justification.
+The truth wrapped up in this one word has rocked the world for centuries.

-Justification involves both a negative and positive aspect.
-Negatively, justification is the removal of guilt from the offender (“forgiveness”).
-Positively, justification is the addition of righteousness to the one who believes (Romans 5:17).
-This is called the “Great Exchange.”
-Paul describes it clearly in 2 Corinthians,
+There are two aspects to justification.
+The first aspect is the removal of guilt from the offender.
+That’s forgiveness.
+The second aspect is the addition of righteousness to the one who believes.
+That’s justification.
+The two aspects together are called the “Great Exchange.”
+Paul describes it clearly in 2 Corinthians 5:21,

 It is not your own righteousness that does it.
-You receive this righteous status by faith alone and not depending upon any works that you do to earn acceptability in God’s sight, even after you are saved.
+You receive this righteous status by faith alone and not depending upon any works that you do to earn acceptability in God’s sight.
+The amazing thing is that God does this while we are still capable of sinning!
 When God looks on you, He sees His Son’s righteousness taking the place of your sin—even your sin after you’ve been a believer for a long time.

 Picture an accountant’s spreadsheet dedicated to your life.
-On the left side of the page is the heading “your sins”; on the right side of the page is the heading “Christ’s righteousness.”
-When you sin (intentionally or unintentionally) for the rest of your life, God replaces that sin on the “your sins” side with Christ’s righteousness and puts your sin on His side—your sin is taken away (forgiveness).
+On the left side of the page is the heading “my sins;” on the right side of the page is the heading “Christ’s righteousness.”
+When you sin (intentionally or unintentionally) for the rest of your life, God replaces that sin on the “my sins” side with Christ’s righteousness and puts your sin on His side.
+Your sin is taken away (forgiveness).
 It is a continual balancing.
-Your sin never stays on your side of the page because God declares in 2 Corinthians 5:19 that He is “not counting men’s sins against them.”
-You are forever declared “not guilty” in His sight.
+Your sin never stays on your side of the page because God declares in 2 Corinthians 5:19 that He is “not counting people’s sins against them.”
+Only 1 sin is counted—rejecting Jesus Christ.
+All believers are forever declared “not guilty” in His sight.
+Double win.
 Isn’t that great news?!

 Righteous…no longer guilty

-In Philippians 3:2-9, Paul considered his birth status, education, pursuit of knowledge, and zeal to get rid of Christians as evidence that he had plenty of reasons to convince himself that he was a “righteous” Jew and that God should have been pleased with his efforts.
-But, after knowing Christ, Paul declared all those things that he once thought were in his favor to be rubbish, a loss not a win when it comes to faith.
+In Philippians 3 (Philippians 3:2-9), Paul considered his birth status, education, pursuit of knowledge, and zeal to get rid of Christians as evidence that he had plenty of reasons to convince himself that he was a “righteous” Jew and that God should have been pleased with his efforts.
+But, after knowing Christ, Paul declared all those things that he once thought were in his favor to be rubbish—a loss, not a win, when it comes to faith.
 Instead, he discovered that knowing Jesus Christ as Lord was far better.
 He now preferred to be found in Christ with the righteousness that comes through faith, not by his own efforts.
 All Paul had to do to gain his new righteous standing before God was to trust in Jesus Christ as His Savior and Lord.
 That is true for you as well.

-As Paul writes in Colossians 3:12, you are dearly loved!
+As Paul wrote in Colossians 3:12, you are dearly loved!